sporto/elm-tutorial/routing/navigation_from_list_to_edit.md

 ## Players List

-The players' list needs to show a button for each player that triggger this action.
+The players' list needs to show a button for each player that triggers this action.

 In __src/Players/List.elm__.
 Add a new function for this button at the end: